dreamoment/two-sided-material/README.md

 ## What is two-sided-material ?

-Achieve the X-ray effect of objects as if there were parallel worlds.
+Two-sided texture material.

+> Make sure that the version of `threejs` is greater than `r118`, otherwise the shader code will error because the version of `glsl` is too low.

 ## Features

-- Lightweight and easy to use
+- lightweight and easy to use

-- It relies on `three.js` and does not mandate the `three.js` version
+- based on `threejs` native material

-- support`typescript`
+- support `typescript`

 ## Install